thboileau/thboileau.github.io/content/documentation/user-guide/2.2/core/security/https.md

 The output should be:

 {{< highlight bash "style=emacs" >}}
-Certificate stored in file &lt;serverX.cer&gt;
+Certificate stored in file <serverX.cer>
 {{</ highlight >}}

 To explain each option: